ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE configuration.

-### Collect Message Security

-Collect sub-protocol messages must be confidential and mutually authenticated.

-HTTPS provides confidentiality and authenticates the Leader to the Collector.
-Additionally, the Leader encrypts its aggregate share to a public key held by the Collector using {{!HPKE}}.

-Collectors MUST authenticate their requests to Leaders using a scheme that meets the requirements in {{request-authentication}}.

-[[OPEN ISSUE: Collector public key is currently in the task parameters, but this will have to change #102]]

-The Collector and Helper never directly communicate with each other, but the Helper does transmit an aggregate share to the Collector through the Leader, as detailed in {{collect-aggregate}}.
-The aggregate share must be confidential from everyone but the Helper and the Collector.

-Confidentiality is achieved by having the Helper encrypt its aggregate share to a public key held by the Collector using {{!HPKE}}.

-There is no authentication between the Collector and the Helper.
-This allows the Leader to:

-* Send collect parameters to the Helper that do not reflect the parameters chosen by the Collector
-* Discard the aggregate share computed by the Helper and then fabricate aggregate shares that combine into an arbitrary aggregate result

-These are attacks on robustness, which we already assume to hold only if both Aggregators are honest, which puts these malicious-Leader attacks out of scope (see {{sec-considerations}}).

-[[OPEN ISSUE: Should we have authentication in either direction between the Helper and the Collector? #155]]

 ### Batch Validation {#batch-validation}